Kai-how/TA_course/README.md

 # TA_course
-examples of datastructure course(NSYSU MATH208)
+Some examples of datastructure course(NSYSU MATH208)